marcosricardoss/restful-api-slim-example/README.md

-# Rest API Example
+# Restful API Example

-This is a simple Restful API for Blog Service, using the Slim Framework.
+This is a simple Restful API for Blog Service using the Slim Framework.